Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/4_Hexapod_Robot.rst

 .. image:: ../_static/imgs/4_Hexapod_Robot/Chapter4_20.png
     :align: center

 When the Client is opened successfully, you need to turn on Raspberry Pi and open the server.
-Enter Raspberry Pi’s IP address in the white IP editor and click “Connect” to connect the robot with RPi.
+Enter Raspberry Pi's IP address in the white IP editor and click “Connect” to connect the robot with RPi.
 After connecting successfully, you need to calibrate the robot's six legs before control it to move.

 .. note::

-    when Raspberry Pi is shut down, server will be closed.
-You need open server again the next time.
+    :combo:`red font-bolder:When Raspberry Pi is shut down, server will be closed.
+You need open server again the next time.`

 Run Client on macOS system
 ================================================================